- Fire Prevention

 Juvenile Fire Setters Program

-“Children playing with matches”, “Juvenile Fire Setting”, “Fire Starters” These are all phrases that describe a problem which has been receiving growing attention.
-In a report by the United States Fire Administration, where age was cited as a factor in a fire’s ignition by lighters or matches, 37% if those fires were started by juveniles aged 10-17.
-Most experts agree the best way to understand a child’s fire setting behavior is by looking at the context and motivation for the behavior.
+"Children playing with matches", "Juvenile Fire Setting", and "Fire Starters" are all phrases that describe a problem that has been receiving growing attention.
+In a report by the United States Fire Administration, where age was cited as a factor in a fire's ignition by lighters or matches, 37% if those fires were started by juveniles aged 10-17.
+Most experts agree the best way understand a child's fire-setting behavior is by looking at the context and motivation for the behavior.
 There are three types of fire setters, and for each type, a different strategy is used to stop the behavior.

 The Risk Levels